-As such we provide a private, anonymous service for patients who want to get reliable, personalized survival rate information.
-By personalized, we mean the survival rate of a particular cancer based upon the survival rates of others with a similar age, sex, stage, and/or grade.
+As such we provide a private, anonymous service for patients who want to get reliable, customized survival rate information.
+By "customized", we mean the survival rate of a particular cancer based upon the survival rates of others with a similar age, sex, stage, and/or grade.

 Ultimately we want to help facilitate a more meaningful converstation between patients and doctors.

 Courage Health is a team of experienced healthcare entrepreneurs, technologists, physicians, and industry experts.